Modern Slavery Act 2015 Section 54 - NELFT Slavery and Human Trafficking Statement 2024/25

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.

-The Trust reviews its Modern Slavery and Human Trafficking Statement on an annual basis and presents it at the Board of Directors meeting in Public.
+The Trust reviews its Modern Slavery and Human Trafficking Statement on an annual basis and presents it at a public meeting of the Board of Directors.
 This demonstrates a public commitment, ensures visibility and encourages reporting standards.

 To identify and mitigate the risks of modern slavery and human trafficking in our own business and our supply chain: